Questions & Answers

 There is no known interference between alcoholic beverages and Colpermin.

-Colpermin™ contains 187mg of pure, natural, peppermint oil.
+Colpermin™ contains 187mg of peppermint oil.
 This is the only active substance in Colpermin.
 Peppermint oil is derived from the plant Mentha X piperita L. (peppermint).
 Menthol is the main constituent of peppermint oil.

 There are some other substances known as “excipients”, these make up other necessary parts of the capsule.
 The capsule also contains the colouring agent Indigotine (E 132) as well as peanut oil (arachis oil).
 Colpermin is free of wheat, gluten, or lactose.

 Some people with IBS describe their pain as ‘stomach pain’ or ‘belly ache’.
-Colpermin treats abdominal pain or painful bowel spasms.

 A treatment course with Colpermin should not be longer than three months.
 If necessary, it can be repeated.

-Gastroesophageal reflux disease (GERD) occurs when stomach acid frequently flows back into the tube connecting your mouth and stomach (oesophagus).
+Gastroesophageal reflux disease (GERD) occurs when stomach acid flows back into the tube connecting your mouth and stomach (oesophagus).

 Sibo is short for small intestine bacterial overgrowth.
 In plain words: there are bacteria in the small intestine where there should be none.
 These bacteria can cause various symptoms, such as bloating.
 Colpermin does not act on Sibo directly, only on the symptoms.
 For treatment of Sibo talk to your physician.